mvanwinkleias/mv_c_package_template_test/README.md

 # mv_c_package_template_test

+Template files for:
-Template files for Autotools C style projects
+* Autotools style projects which use C and C++
+* cmake

 # License